fedor-khaldin/TankTactics/README.md

  - LightTank

 ### Team Responsibility:
 - Itay: Wrote and now Managing core TankTactics class, which controls the main gameplay loop along with all graphics.
+Also Wrote, and now Managing all special tanks classes.
 Contributed greatly to actual game design.
 - Fedor: Wrote and now Managing Tank superclass which handles all of the logic for all tank types.
 Contributed greatly to actual game design.
 - Wilson: Wrote and now Managing FieldElement class along with all on-field boosters.
 Contributed greatly to actual game design.